google/ffn/README.md

 computationally expensive processes.
 We recommend a GPU-equipped machine for best results, particularly when using the FFN interactively in a Jupyter notebook.
 Training the FFN as configured above requires a GPU with 12 GB of RAM.
-You can reduce the model depth, `fov_size`, or number of features in the convolutional layers to reduce the memory usage.
+You can reduce the batch size, model depth, `fov_size`, or number of features in the convolutional layers to reduce the memory usage.

 # Inference